-(a) the purchaser has a right of action for damages against, among others, the issuer and any selling security holder(s) on whose behalf the distribution is made,

-- (b) every person who was a director of the issuer at the date of the offering memorandum, and every person who signed the offering memorandum, or - (c) where the purchaser purchased the securities from a person referred to in paragraph (a), the purchaser may elect to exercise a right of rescission against the person referred to in that paragraph, in which case the purchaser shall have no right of action for damages against the person.
+- (a) the purchaser has a right of action for damages against, - a. the issuer; - b. the selling security holder on whose behalf the distribution was made; - (b) c. every person who was a director of the issuer at the date of the offering memorandum - (c) every person who signed the offering memorandum, or - (d) if the purchaser purchased the securities from a person referred to in subparagraph (a) (i) or (ii) above, the may elect to exercise a right of rescission against the person referred to in that subparagraph, in which case the purchaser shall have no right of action for damages against the person.